sjhloco/firewall_policy_report/README.md

 ## Input File

 Each firewall IP address or hostname is defined in a list under a dictionary for that firewall type.
 The username and/or password are hierarchical and can be set globally for all firewalls, for each type of firewall or for each individual firewall.
-They only needs defining once and are completely independent of each other.
-Individual firewall username and/or password override firewall type and firewall type override global settings.
+They only need defining once and are completely independent of each other.
+Individual firewall username and/or password override firewall type and firewall type override global.

 ```yaml
 user: global_username